 1. Nipple size and the teat is an issue

 Pro Tip: Poke something sharp that has a thick tip to increase the flow of bottle nipple.
-Always check the flow on your hand.
+Always check the milk flow on your hand.
 Babies might gag due to overflow.
-However, with time they can be quick eaters.
+However, with time your baby will be a quick eater.